The Witness (2016 video game): Reception

 Several theories have been proposed as to the meaning of the story in The Witness.
 In attempting to analyze the meaning of the game, David Roberts of GamesRadar+ said he felt that The Witness was about the nature of epiphanies within the scope of epistemology, the theory of knowledge.
-Roberts stated that as one proceeds through the puzzles in the game, the player begins to recognize other elements of the island setting as puzzles, and to obtain the game's credit sequence (the "true ending" as described by Roberts), the player solves such an environmental puzzle built into one of the first puzzles they would encounter on the island: "the end of your journey becomes the beginning, and the beginning leads to the end – the very cycle of epiphany".
+Roberts stated that as one proceeds through the puzzles, the player begins to recognize other elements of the island setting as puzzles, and to obtain the game's credit sequence (the "true ending" as described by Roberts), the player solves such an environmental puzzle built into one of the first puzzles they would encounter on the island: "the end of your journey becomes the beginning, and the beginning leads to the end – the very cycle of epiphany".

 Within a week of release, Blow stated that sales of The Witness had nearly outpaced what Braid had done during its first year of release.
 He later specified that first-week sales were over 100,000 copies, with gross revenues over $5 million, on track to break even with development costs, with which Thekla would start considering porting the game to other platforms, potentially including iOS, Android, OS X, and Xbox One.
 During this time, Blow observed that the Windows version of The Witness was one of the top downloads through illegal BitTorrent sites, comparable to what he had seen for Braid.
 He had opted to forgo strong digital rights management for the title, as he believes "people should have the freedom to own things", but has said he may change his mind and software piracy controls "might happen on the next game".

 Accolades

 Legacy

 The Witness is widely regarded as one of the best games of the 2010s.
 The game appeared on 'Best of the decade' features from IGN, Polygon, NME, CNET, and National Post.
 Edge considered the game the 22nd-best game of all time in 2017, and IGN ranked it the 59th-best in 2022.

-The Witness has inspired the parody The Looker by Subcreation Studio, as well as puzzle game Taiji by Matthew VanDevander, both released in 2022.
+The Witness inspired the parody video game The Looker by Subcreation Studio, released in 2022.